K-PaaS/sidecar-guide-eng/install/sidecar.md

 ...
 ```

-- Add settings for EBS when using AWS environment with EBS.
+- Add settings for EBS when using the AWS environment with EBS.
 ```
 $ vi inventory/mycluster/group_vars/all/aws.yml